 Bringing to life the mission of the Sisters of Charity of Australia

 The Sisters of Charity Foundation brings to life the mission of the Sisters of Charity of Australia through creative partnerships.
-Salvos Housing Tenancy Manager Cheri Erai-Collins says the Anti-Slavery Housing Program “will deliver critical housing services to this little-known group of extremely traumatised and disadvantaged people.”
+Salvos Housing Tenancy Manager Cheri Erai-Collins says the Modern Slavery Transitional Housing Program “will deliver critical housing services to this little-known group of extremely traumatised and disadvantaged people.”

 The program was launched in the presence of the Sisters of Charity Foundation Patron, His Excellency the Honourable David Hurley AC DSC (Retd) Governor General of Australia in Sydney on Thursday 20 February 2020.